 For example, I don’t just show the pizza, I show a sliced pizza on a plate with a dirty pizza wheel next to it.
 When you add simple details like that, it’s easier to draw the viewer in because he’s familiar with those kinds of situations.

 And voila, he feels connected to the image.
 He has a memory of how he himself has cut a pizza umpteen times.
 And by the way, pizza is so popular that you get a lot of likes on Instagram for pizza photos.

 Get inspired by your idols

 It was milk poured into a cup of coffee.
 I wanted to redo that but in my style.
 I made a picture with the milk pour and without.
 Without it just looks so boring.
 By adding this little milk pour it created some soul.
 And of course an interesting structure in the tea itself.

 Adding some motion can do the trick to get you some realness in your shot.
 You don’t have to go too crazy with your story and add tons of props etc. to make a shot interesting.

 Make it sensational

-It is really important to give your food images a visualized storyline.
-In food photography, the highest directive is always to feature the food in the best possible way.
+It’s really important that you give your food images a visualized story.
+In food photography, the prime directive is always to portray the food in the best possible way.